carloslme/mlops-for-prod-specialization/Course-4-Deploying-Machine-Learning-Models-in-Production/Module-2/Ungraded-Lab-Orchestrating-the-Cloud-with-Kubernetes.md

 Pods represent and hold a collection of one or more containers.
 Generally, if you have multiple containers with a hard dependency on each other, you package the containers inside a single pod.

 ![Pods](./pods.png "Pods")

+# Task 4.
+Creating pods

+Pods can be created using pod configuration files.
+Take a moment to explore the monolith pod configuration file.

+1. Go to directory:

+    ```bash
+    cd ~/orchestrate-with-kubernetes/kubernetes
+    ```

+2. Run the following:

+    ```bash
+    cat pods/monolith.yaml
+    ```

+    The output shows the open configuration file:

+    ```bash
+    apiVersion: v1
+    kind: Pod
+    metadata:
+    name: monolith
+    labels:
+        app: monolith
+    spec:
+    containers:
+        - name: monolith
+        image: kelseyhightower/monolith:1.0.0
+        args:
+            - "-http=0.0.0.0:80"
+            - "-health=0.0.0.0:81"
+            - "-secret=secret"
+        ports:
+            - name: http
+            containerPort: 80
+            - name: health
+            containerPort: 81
+        resources:
+            limits:
+            cpu: 0.2
+            memory: "10Mi"
+    ```

+    There's a few things to notice here.
+You'll see that:

+    * our pod is made up of one container (the monolith).

+    * You're passing a few arguments to our container when it starts up.

+    * You're opening up port 80 for http traffic.

+3. Create the monolith pod using kubectl:

+    ```bash
+    kubectl create -f pods/monolith.yaml
+    ```

+4. Examine your pods.
+Use the kubectl get pods command to list all pods running in the default namespace:

+    ```bash
+    kubectl get pods
+    ```

+    **Note**: It may take a few seconds before the monolith pod is up and running.
+The monolith container image needs to be pulled from the Docker Hub before you can run it.

+5. Once the pod is running, use kubectl describe command to get more information about the monolith pod:

+    ```bash
+    kubectl describe pods monolith
+    ```

+    You'll see a lot of the information about the monolith pod including the Pod IP address and the event log.
+This information will come in handy when troubleshooting.

+    Kubernetes makes it easy to create pods by describing them in configuration files and easy to view information about them when they are running.
+At this point you have the ability to create all the pods your deployment requires!